 Don’t fret about the details of how to enter the data.
 You’ll change your mind at least a half dozen times before it’s all said and done.
 Take a stab at entering the data on the case list forms; then just use your common sense.
 Don’t worry about collecting patients for your office list yet.
 That will come later.
 For now, focus on the OB and GYN lists.

-For ABOG folk, the $1600 application and examination fee are due by February 16th, 2023.
-Following this date, you may submit your application no later than March 3rd with a late fee of $360.
-No applications are accepted after March 3rd.
-For those of you taking your AOBOG spring exam, the application window opened on October 20th.
-The $1175 examination fee is due by February 27th, 2023.
-The final application deadline is March 24th, 2023, with a late fee of $352.50.
+For ABOG folk, the $1700 examination fee is due by February 16th, 2024.
+Following this date, you may submit your application no later than March 1st with a late fee of $360.
+No applications are accepted after March 1st.
+For those of you taking your AOBOG spring exam, the application window opened on October 16th.
+The $1175 examination fee is due by February 19th, 2024.
+The final application deadline is March 18, 2024, with a late fee of $352.50.
 For those wanting to score big on their CREOGs, or to explode out of the gate for their written board exam, consider purchasing our Written Exam Online Learning Prep Course.
 It includes everything you need to pass your exam, self-paced from the comfort of home.
 Our Test Taking Skills Online Course is perfect if you have not scored > 200 on your CREOG in-service training exam, failed your written board exam, or have just wished your score reflected your knowledge, this course is a must.
 In just 2 months you can perfect the CQRPE method and test drive it on the January CREOG exam.
 Faithful users typically score one standard deviation or 20 points higher!
 Just imagine the possibilities for your board exam!

 Anyone, not just residents, can take the CREOG exam, and it is STRONGLY advised for those who are repeating their board exam.
 Don’t worry - the results come only to you.
-Either e-mail Darya Valantsevich at DValantsevich @acog.org or call her at 202-863-2554 to register.
 If too much is at stake and you don’t want to experiment for the first time, take a test drive with our Written Questions.

 It’s always good to keep it all in perspective.
 Begin with the end in mind.
 Make sure you cross-reference to the AOBOG list of exam content before you launch or to monitor your studying.

-For those preparing for their Spring 2023 exam, you want to get a head start by purchasing our Written Exam Online Learning Prep Course.
+For those preparing for their Spring 2024 exam, you want to get a head start by purchasing our AOBOG Home Study Courses.
 It includes everything you need to pass your exam, self-paced from the comfort of home.
-There are over 42 hours of high-yield, exam-focused recordings including OB, ONC, Urogyn, Primary Care, Periop, OFC GYN an REI topics.
-Start the New Year with our Visual Clinical Scenarios.
-It walks you through 20 visual aids with subsequent answers and an OMT presentation.
+There are over 42 hours of high-yield, exam-focused recordings including OB, ONC, Urogyn, Primary Care, Periop, OFC GYN, and REI topics.
+Our Visual Clinical Scenarios walks you through 20 visual aids with subsequent answers and an OMT presentation.
 It’s a great refresher before you sit for your oral exam.

 Chief Residents Planning Subspecialty Fellowship